Select which aspects of your site the scan should investigate, adjust scan performance and configure advanced options.

 The goal is to find a value that is long enough to allow Wordfence to do some work, but short enough so that it does not exceed the maximum allowed time that a web server process is allowed to execute.

 Exclude files from scan that match these wildcard patterns

 This lets you exclude certain file extensions from your scan.
 You can use this if Wordfence is getting stuck on large files that you know are not malicious, like certain kinds of backup files.
 You can use the full path to the file or use * to match any number of any characters.
 For example

-/wp-content/uploads/* all files in the upload folder will be excluded from scan.
+wp-content/uploads/* all files in the upload folder will be excluded from a scan.

 Additional scan signatures

 In this section you can add scan signatures.
 They will then be processed by the scanner during the malware checks.
 This is an advanced feature that can only be used efficiently if you are familiar with the structure and function of malware signatures.
 A regex should be entered without the pattern delimiter.
-If you are entering several, separate them with linefeed.
-As an example, if you are looking for any instance of X09jkF and X6p3Kn, you would enter:
+If you are entering several then separate them on separate lines.
+As an example, if you are looking for any instance of “X09jkF” and “X6p3Kn” then you would enter:

 A site may try to connect to itself using IPv6 when using Cloudflare and possibly other services, which can cause timeouts during Wordfence scans if the host does not support outbound IPv6 connections.
 Enabling this option may help scans run consistently in this case.
 This option may have no effect on old PHP, cURL, or WordPress versions.